trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same source directory and in fact this is the default for every TriBITS project (unless the the `<projectDir>/cmake/NativeRepositoriesList.cmake`_ is defined).
+**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same source directory and in fact this is the default for every TriBITS project (unless the `<projectDir>/cmake/NativeRepositoriesList.cmake`_ is defined).
 In this case, the repository name `REPOSITORY_NAME`_ and the project name `PROJECT_NAME`_ are the same as well.
 This is quite common and is in fact the default that every TriBITS Project is also a TriBITS repository (and therefore must contain